Dos tipos de cuidado

-Dos tipos de cuidado ("Two Guys To Be Afraid Of") is a 1953 Mexican comedy film.
-It stars Pedro Infante and Jorge Negrete, with music by Manuel Esperon.
+Dos tipos de cuidado ("Two Guys To Be Afraid Of") is a 1953 Mexican comedy film directed by Ismael Rodríguez and starring Pedro Infante, Jorge Negrete, Yolanda Varela and Carmelita González.

 Plot

 It is the story of two best friends: Pedro Malo and Jorge Bueno.
 They dated María (Jorge's sister) and Rosario (Pedro's cousin) together and were happy couples.
 One year has passed and the couples are no longer together.
 Jorge took his car to a service station when an old friend told him that Pedro had returned to the village.
 They are no longer friends—in fact, they are enemies because Pedro, a short time ago, married Jorge's girlfriend and Pedro's own cousin, Rosario.